Cycling in Taiwan

 Traveling with your Bicycle

-We know you intend to do a lot of riding here in Taiwan, but there will certainly be a time when you have to get off the saddle and onto some other form of transportation. . l be sometimes during your stay that you may want to jump on a train or one of the bigger city’s metro (aka subway) network with your bike.
+We know you intend to do a lot of riding here in Taiwan, but there will certainly be a time when you have to get off the saddle and onto some other form of transportation.
+Sometimes during your stay you may want to jump on a train or one of the bigger city’s metro (aka subway) network with your bike.

 Three ways to travel with your bicycle on a train in Taiwan: